Personal tools

 Can schools still have breakfasts or dinners sponsored by clubs/groups to benefit the school?
 How would they need to alter the menu?

-The NM Competitive Food Sale Rule addresses the sale of competitive food sold to students on campus.
+The USDA Smart Snack Guideline addresses the sale of competitive food sold to students on campus.
+A school day is referred as the time between 12:01 a.m. until 30 minutes after the last bell.
+A breakfast sponsored by a club would not be allowed unless the a la carte food items meet the USDA Smart Snack Guidelines.
 If the meals are not targeted as sales on school campus or are not available to students on campus it would not be governed by the rule.
-On-campus meal fundraisers before or after school hours that target students fall under the 50% fundraiser rule, so half of the items offered would need to meet the specific nutrition requirements.
+On-campus meal fundraisers after school hours that target students fall under the 50% fundraiser rule, so half of the items offered would need to meet the specific nutrition requirements.
 For example, to ensure compliance if organizing an enchilada dinner, offer beans, rice or a salad to balance out the meal.

 How does the rule apply to outside vendors/ organizations doing fundraising?